HadoukenIO/notifications-service/README.md

 ```

 ## Roadmap
-This is a WIP.
 Items on our immediate roadmap include:
 - Support for buttons/links
 - Inline reply
 - Configuration